 Chimney brushes vary depending on the below guidelines:

 The Size and Shape of the Chimney Brushes

-Chimney brushes are designed as either square, rectangular, oval or the most common, which is circular.
+Chimney brushes are designed as either square, rectangular, oval, or circular.
 While the standard brushes can be found in many sizes ranging between five and 12 inches, and some manufacturers make customized brushes.
-Ensure that the brushes you are about to purchase align to the shape of your chimney or flue, and that the brush is not more than half an inch wider than the flue’s diameter.
-A brush that is either too large or too small will hamper proper cleaning, thus not allowing for an effective removal of the accumulated creosote.
+Ensure that the brushes you are about to purchase align to the shape of your chimney or flue and that the brush is not more than half an inch wider than the flue’s diameter.
+A brush that is either too large or too small will hamper proper cleaning, thus not allowing for effective removal of the accumulated creosote.
 Ideally, the chimney brush and the liner should have equal or similar diameters.

 The Material of the Chimney Brushes

 Chimney brushes are either poly or metal wire.
 When choosing a brush for your chimney cleanout, base your consideration on the type of chimney you have.
 Those with the conventional masonry chimneys should go for a metal wire brush, the ideal tool to help scrub off soot and creosote buildup from the flue.
 Creosote must be removed from chimney liners because it is a highly flammable substance known to be the biggest cause of chimney fires.